 “Great book!
 So informative, especially on the historical details!” — Andreas Mueller, Germany.

 “It cracks me up when I’m in a meeting and I refer a scientist to Gooey Rabinski’s website.
 It usually goes like this: ‘Yes, terpenes matter, Professor.
 Check out Gooey Rabinski.
 Gooey, yes, Gooey.
 G.O.O.E.Y.
 Yes, Rabinski.
 R.A.B….” — Mara Gordon, Aunt Zelda’s.

-The following is an excerpt from the book Understanding Medical Marijuana.
+The following is an excerpt from my book Understanding Medical Marijuana.
 It explores the cultural politics, racism, and corporate corruption that led to marijuana prohibition in the United States and it being categorized with truly dangerous drugs like heroin and methamphetamines.